Nebraska Revised Statute 72-235

 School lands; lease; default; notice; forfeiture.

-If any lessee of educational lands fails to perform any of the covenants of the lease or is in default of semiannual rental due the state for a period of six months, the Board of Educational Lands and Funds may forfeit the lease of such person.
+If any lessee of educational lands fails to perform any of the covenants of the lease or is in default of semiannual rental due the state for a period of sixty days, the Board of Educational Lands and Funds may forfeit the lease of such person.
 If the lessee is in default in the payment of rental, the board may cause notice to be given such delinquent lessee in accordance with section 72-236 that, if such delinquency is not paid within thirty days from the date of service of such notice by either registered or certified mail or the date of the first publication of such notice, his or her lease will be declared forfeited.
 If the amounts due are not paid within such time, the board may declare the lease forfeited and the land described therein shall revert to the state.
 Before a forfeiture of a lease shall be declared for a failure to perform the covenants of the lease other than the payment of rentals, the board shall give notice of such proposed forfeiture to such lessee, or to his or her personal representative or next of kin if he or she is dead, by either registered or certified mail, setting forth a time such a lessee, or his or her personal representative or next of kin, may show cause and have a hearing as to whether or not such lease shall be forfeited.
 The order of forfeiture shall be entered upon the records of the board.
 The board is required to serve such notice of delinquency and proceed with the forfeiture, as stated in such notice, at least once in each year.
 The provisions of this section and sections 72-236 to 72-239 shall apply to all lands heretofore or hereinafter leased as educational lands of this state.

 - Laws 1899, c.
 69, § 17, p.
 309;